Into the Unknown (Bad Religion album): Background and production

 While on tour promoting their debut studio album How Could Hell Be Any Worse?
 (1982), the members of Bad Religion noticed a shift in the mood of people involved in the punk rock scene in Southern California.
 In the lead up to the record sessions of their second album, the band members were adamant that punk is dead and decided to move on from the genre.
 According to author Dave Thompson in his book Alternative Rock (2000), the subsequent sessions were "fraught at the best of times and positively disastrous at the worse of times."
 Guitarist Brett Gurewitz stated that it was quickly produced after the release of the band's debut album because the band did not take themselves seriously and did not think it would last very long, despite the success of their debut and popularity on the underground music scene.
 Gurewitz said that little thought was put into the album's production.

 During the sessions, bassist Jay Bentley was so outraged at vocalist Greg Graffin's over-usage of a Roland Juno-60 synthesizer that he quit the band when they were partway through recording the first track, and drummer Pete Finestone also walked out, subsequently leaving to study in England.
 Paul Dedona played bass in Bentley's place, while Davy Goldman filled in for Finestone on drums.
 Bad Religion hired producer Thom Wilson to collaborate with the band during the album's production.

 Musical style and influences

 Gurewitz and the other band members were very much into progressive rock before getting into punk rock, and wanted to record an album reflecting a prog and avant-garde influence.
 The album is characterized by slower tempos and use of electronic organ and piano-driven melody.
+Most critics have categorized Into The Unknown as progressive rock, hard rock, new wave and power pop.
 Thompson described the album's sound as Graffin's "auteur keyboards colliding punk and proto-synthpop, before sailing off into distinctly softer, rockier pastures and prescient soaring harmonies."